yaise/clic/README.md

 zsh FTW
 =======
-My zsh setting.
+My zsh settings.
 Just getting started with zsh.
 Should be fun!